gunnarx/franca_install_automation/README.md

 7. To run Franca examples you must manually import them into the workspace.

    The instructions can be found towards the end of `script.sh`.
+   Yes, that's right -- go read the bottom of the script!

-Useful information about compatibility and versions: https://github.com/franca/franca/wiki/Compatibility-Overview
+Some useful information about compatibility and versions: https://github.com/franca/franca/wiki/Compatibility-Overview